How To Create To-Do Lists In WordPress

 … the item is removed from the “To-Do” list …

-And appears in the ‘Completed Items’ section located in the ’To-Do List’ plugin screen …
+And gets added to the ‘Completed Items’ section located in the ’To-Do List’ page …

-The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your WordPress website using widgets, and display a list on content inside a post or page using shortcodes.
+The Cleverness To-Do List plugin offers additional functions that let you display to-do lists on your WordPress website using widgets, and add a list to content inside a post or page using shortcodes.

-To add a to-do list to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you would like your list to appear …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you would like your to-do list to display …

-The to-do list will display wherever the widget has been inserted (i.e. the sidebar menu, footer, etc.)
+Your to-do list will now display wherever the widget was added (i.e. the sidebar menu, footer, etc.)

-You can also display to-do lists to your site with short codes.
+You can also display lists and checklists on your site with shortcodes.

 Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation section …

-This documentation section explains different ways to configure and use shortcodes for displaying lists and checklists on your content.
+This documentation section explains various ways to configure and use shortcodes to display lists on your content.

-Once you know what information you would like to display on your site, create a new page or post and either type or paste the short code into the content area …
+Once you know what information you want to display on your site, create or edit a new or existing page or post and either type or paste the short code into the content section …

-After publishing your post or page, you will see the list displayed in the location where you have inserted the shortcode …
+Publish your post or page and you should see the list displayed where you have added the shortcode …

 Congratulations!
-Now you know how to create and add to-do lists in WordPress.
+Now you can create and add a to-do list in WordPress.